 How to make them

 - Melt the white chocolate.
 The microwave method is fine.
 I just melt in 30 second bursts.
 3 bursts is usually about right.
-If you have a very powerful microwave, you might want to reduce the power to 80% so there’s no risk of the chocolate burning.

 - Slowly whisk the white chocolate into the cream cheese.
 A stand mixer or hand held whisk are both fine.